A Differentiable Physics Engine for Deep Learning in Robotics: Introduction

 \section{Introduction}

-In order to solve tasks efficiently, robots require an optimization of their control system.
-This optimization process can be done in automated testbeds, but typically these controllers are optimized in simulation.
-Common methods to optimize these controllers include particle swarms, reinforcement learning, genetic algorithms and evolutionary strategies.
+To solve tasks efficiently, robots require an optimization of their control system.
+This optimization process can be done in automated testbeds~\citep{degrave2015transfer}, but typically these controllers are optimized in simulation.
+Standard methods~\citep{aguilar2017stabilization, de2018learning, de2018minimos, meda2018estimation, de2018robust} to optimize these controllers include particle swarms, reinforcement learning, genetic algorithms and evolutionary strategies.
 These are all derivative-free methods.

-However, deep learning has taught us that optimizing with a gradient is often faster and more efficient.
-This is especially true when there are a lot of parameters, as is common in deep learning.
-However, in these optimization processes the robot is almost exclusively treated as a non differentiable black box.
-The reason for this, is that the robot in hardware is not differentiable, nor are current physics engines able to provide the gradient of the robot models.
+A recently popular alternative approach is to use deep Q-learning, a reinforcement learning algorithm.
+This method requires a lot of evaluations in order to train the many parameters~\citep{levine2016learning}.
+However, deep learning experience has taught us that optimizing with a gradient is often faster and more efficient.
+This fact is especially true when there are a lot of parameters, as is common in deep learning.
+However, in the optimization processes for control systems, the robot is almost exclusively treated as a non-differentiable black box.
+The reason for this is that the robot in hardware is not differentiable, nor are current physics engines able to provide the gradient of the robot models.
 The resulting need for derivative-free optimization approaches limits both the optimization speed and the number of parameters in the controllers.
+One could tackle this issue by fitting a neural network model and using its gradient~\citep{grzeszczuk1998neuroanimator}, but those gradients tend to be poor a approximations for the gradient of the original system.

+Recent physics engines, such as mujoco~\citep{todorov2012mujoco}, can derive gradients through the model of a robot.
+However, they can at most evaluate gradients between actions and states in the transitions of the model, and cannot find the derivatives with respect to model parameters.